Computing leaky Lamb waves for waveguides between elastic half-spaces using spectral collocation: Introduction

-Leaky Lamb waves are guided along an elastic waveguide, and are not confined solely within the guide and continually leak energy from the elastic waveguide into adjacent elastic media that are taken here to be of infinite extent.
-The modal solutions often display the, initially puzzling, amplitude of the leaked energy exponentially growing with distance into the adjacent elastic media \citep{Treyssede2014FiniteWaveguides,Chimenti1985LeakyLaminates,Kiefer2019CalculatingInteraction}.
+The modal solutions of leaky Lamb waves often display the amplitude of the leaked energy exponentially growing with distance into the adjacent elastic media \citep{Treyssede2014FiniteWaveguides,Chimenti1985LeakyLaminates,Kiefer2019CalculatingInteraction}.
 This is a consequence of energy conservation and this phenomenon is discussed in detail\citep{Georgiades2022LeakyMethods} for the case of acoustic energy radiation from an elastic waveguide immersed in fluid.
-For leaky wave modes, their exponential growth in amplitude and the complex wavenumber required to describe them, both pose a significant challenge for conventional numerical solvers used to model guided elastic wave propagation.
-For instance, partial wave root finding methods (PWRF) are well suited for solving wave propagation problems of real wavenumber solutions, i.e. non-radiating problems, however they struggle to converge to the attenuated waves characterised by a complex wavenumber \citep{Rokhlin1989OnLayer}.
-Other methods, such as Semi Analytical Finite Element models, require elaborate techniques to solve the nonlinear eigenvalue problems \citep{Hayashi2014CalculationMethod,Mazzotti2014UltrasonicValidation,Mazzotti2013ACross-section} that emerge or require a carefully defined perfectly matched layer to accurately model wave propagation in an infinite medium \citep{Treyssede2014FiniteWaveguides,Zuo2017NumericalPackage}.
+The exponential growth in amplitude and the complex wavenumber required to describe leaky wave modes, both pose a significant challenge for conventional numerical solvers used to model guided elastic wave propagation.
+For instance, Partial Wave Root Finding methods (PWRF) are well suited for solving wave propagation problems of real wavenumber solutions, i.e. non-radiating problems, however they struggle to converge to the attenuated waves characterised by a complex wavenumber \citep{Rokhlin1989OnLayer}.
+Other methods, such as Semi Analytical Finite Element models, require elaborate techniques to solve the nonlinear eigenvalue problems \citep{Hayashi2014CalculationMethod,Mazzotti2014UltrasonicValidation,Mazzotti2013ACross-section} that emerge or require a carefully defined Perfectly Matched Layer (PML) to accurately model wave propagation in an infinite medium \citep{Treyssede2014FiniteWaveguides,Zuo2017NumericalPackage}.